MERC Program Information

 The curriculum of the program consists of a set of workshops, each of which focuses on a key skill or area in educational research.
 Workshops are typically three hours in length and are facilitated by an experienced medical education researcher.
 The workshops emphasize opportunities for hands-on activities and active participation so as to maximize the applicability of the workshop principles.
 Six workshops of the participant's choosing are required for the certificate.
 These can be taken in any order.

 For online registration to attend CORD sponsored workshop(s).
-We accept Visa, Mastercard or check.
+We accept Visa, Mastercard, American Express or check.
 Please indicate the workshop date and event and attendee name on your check.
 Mail checks to CORD, 1125 Executive Circle, Irving, TX 75038.

 Click Here for 2015 Commitment Form.